-Rumors Prince Charles Does Not Get Along With His Sons Are ‘Complete Fiction’ – Clarence House
+Rumors Prince Charles Does Not Get Along With His Sons Are ‘Complete Fiction,’ Says Clarence House

 Harry also gave a lovely speech in honor of his father’s 70th birthday celebrations.

-“Who has not come away from a meeting with my father, their head spinning with a dozen new ideas which he wants to get underway urgently, having met a group of people or read something that has fired his imagination and started the flow of ideas.
+“Who has not come away from a meeting with my father, their head spinning with a dozen new ideas which he wants to get underway urgently, having met a group of people or read something that has fired his imagination and started the flow of ideas?
 His enthusiasm and energy are truly infectious; it has certainly inspired William and I to get involved in issues we care passionately about and to do whatever we can to make a difference.
 In fact, many of the issues William and I now work on are subjects we were introduced to by our father growing up.”